 Notes: *six handicapped spaces are close to entrance, others are farther away ** there is one main floor, a lower outdoor patio area and a rooftop bar

-Located at the back end of the Bay Shore Marina, there is pay parking unless you have a handicapped sticker and are able to find one of the handicapped spots.
-There are six close to the entrance and some others farther away.
+Located at the back end of the Bay Shore Marina, there is pay parking unless you have an accessible placard and are able to find one of the accessible parking spaces.
+There are six of those spaces close to the entrance and others farther away.
 A brick walkway leads to the open, street-level, entrance.
+The indoor dining, has ample space to navigate.
+The full-height bar is quite long.

-There is some indoor dining (well-spaced) and a full-height bar with plastic dividers between every two stools.
-Of course, we chose to sit outside, and were willing to wait for a table along the rail, close to the water.
+We chose to sit outside, and were willing to wait for a table along the rail, close to the water.
 The wait is definitely worth it, giving us a front row seat to the comings and goings of the boats.
 Take not that there is a lower section for outdoor seating, requiring four steps down to it.
-Make sure to tell the host/hostess of any needs you may have.
-There is also a rooftop bar (many steps up) where they are serving food.
-Although we did not go up today, we may try it next time.
-It must have a great view!
+Make sure to tell the host/hosess of any needs you may have.
+There is also a rooftop bar (many steps up) which must have a great view.
+Perhaps we will try it next time!

-As always, we at Destination:Accessible advise you to visit a venue’s website, http://www.nickysclambar.com">www.nickysclambar.com, when planning a visit, to “know before you go,” Just reading their COVID safety measures is a great experience!
+As always, we at Destination Accessible, advise you to check a venue’s website, www.nickysonthebay.com, when planning a visit, to “know more before you go.”